How to Improve Your HRV

 Stress Management

 Chronic stress suppresses HRV by keeping your sympathetic nervous system elevated.
+Even if you exercise and sleep well, unmanaged stress can prevent HRV improvement.
 Interventions that help:

 Resonance Breathing

-Slow-paced breathing at 6 breaths per minute (resonance frequency) is one of the most powerful acute interventions for HRV.
+Slow-paced breathing at 6 breaths per minute (resonance frequency) is the most effective acute intervention for HRV.
 At this rate, your breathing synchronizes with your heart rhythm, maximizing respiratory sinus arrhythmia.

 How to practice: Inhale for 5 seconds, exhale for 5 seconds.
 Practice for 5-20 minutes daily.
 Many HRV apps include guided breathing at this frequency.
 Effects are both immediate and cumulative with regular practice.